SaMajerus/my-portfolio/README.md

 ## Known Bugs

+* Caption that accompanies my picture is missing from the page, centered in the middle of the picture but hidden, or is invisible...
+* Descriptions of each Epicodus project in the list are supposed to be 8pt-size.
 * Potential bug/result: if the CSS file is not in its proper directory, then not only will formatting and styling be missing, but my picture will be huge -- literally.

 ## License